 In Estate of Powell v.
 Commissioner, 148 T.C.
 392 (2017) (reviewed by the Court), the decedent Nancy Powell and her son Jeffrey were both residents of California.
 Jeffrey, acting under a power of attorney from Nancy, contributed approximately \$10 million in cash and marketable securities to a limited partnership and took back, on Nancy's behalf, a 99 percent limited partner interest.
 Jeffrey and his brother contributed unsecured promissory notes in exchange for the other 1 percent interest, with Jeffrey's 0.5 percent interest being the only general partner interest and his brother's 0.5 percent interest being another limited partner interest.
-On the same day, Jeffrey contributed Nancy's limited partner interest to a charitable lead annuity trust (CLAT).
-Already, Jeffrey on both sides of the transaction, the disproportionate contributions to the partnership, and the flimsy contributions by the general partners signaled this as a "bad facts" cases.
+On the same day, Jeffrey purportedly contributed Nancy's limited partner interest to a charitable lead annuity trust (CLAT), even though his authority to make gifts under his power of attorney was limited to "a class composed of the principal's [Nancy's] children, any of such children's issue, or any or all to the full extent of the federal annual gift tax exclusion."
+Already, Jeffrey on both sides of the transaction, the disproportionate contributions to the partnership, the flimsy contributions by the general partners, and the questionable transfer to the CLAT signaled this as a "bad facts" cases.
 But then Nancy died seven days later, with Jeffrey as executor.
 Seven concurring Tax Court judges viewed this as "what is best described as aggressive deathbed tax planning."